joniles/mpxj/mkdocs/docs/howto-dotnet.md

 ## MPXJ dependencies
 Once you have selected the version of the MPXJ DLL most suitable for your project, you will need to add its dependencies.
 If you are using NuGet to manage your dependencies, this is done for you automatically.
-The files you need will all be in the relevant sub folder with the `src.net\lib` folder of the MPXJ distribution.
+If you are managing the dependencies manually, the files you need will all be in the relevant sub folder with the `src.net\lib` folder of the MPXJ distribution.

 ## .Net samples
 MPXJ ships with some sample files which can be found in the `src.net\samples`